Learning Latent Energy-Based Models via Interacting Particle Langevin Dynamics: EXPERIMENTS

 \paragraph{Generation and Reconstruction.} We evaluate the generative performance of our model quantitatively with the \gls*{FID} \citep{heusel2017gan} using $50,000$ samples generated by the energy-based prior and decoded back to the pixel space.
 Additionally, we measure the reconstruction quality in terms of mean-squared error (MSE) on the validation set.
-We obtain the reconstructions as the maximum a posteriori (MAP) estimates of $p_{\theta}(x|y)$ (cf. \Cref{sec:algorithm}) following the implementation in \citet{kuntz2023}; we provide further details of the evaluation procedure in \Cref{app:image_details}.
-In \Cref{table:image-reconstruction-generation-simple}, we show that our \gls*{iplebm} achieves comparable performance among relevant baselines.
-We also remark that \gls*{iplebm} has much shorter runtimes compared to LEBM \citep{pang2020ebmprior} across settings due to its efficient formulation.
-Furthermore, we show on the SVHN dataset that the performance of \gls*{iplebm} improves as we increase the number of posterior particles used in Table~\ref{tab:svhn_ablation}, aligning with our results on the synthetic data and empirically validating out theoretical results.
+We obtain the reconstructions as the maximum a posteriori estimates of $p_{\theta}(x|y)$ (cf. \Cref{sec:algorithm}) following the implementation in \citet{kuntz2023}; we provide further details of the evaluation procedure in \Cref{app:image_details}.
+In \Cref{table:image-reconstruction-generation-simple}, we show that our \gls*{iplebm} achieves comparable performance among relevant baselines. {We focus on comparisons with latent \gls*{ebm} baselines, which allow us to isolate the impact of the introduced training method on the generative and reconstructive performance (for comparison with broader model selection see Section~\ref{app:additional-results}).} On CIFAR-10, our model is least competitive but remains comparable; we attribute this primarily to the simple Euler-Maruyama discretisation used in our implementation, rather than a fundamental limitation of the approach, noting that stronger baselines such as LEBM use substantially longer posterior chains (cf.~\Cref{tab:image_wallclock_1par}).
+We highlight that \gls*{iplebm} has shorter runtimes compared to LEBM \citep{pang2020ebmprior} across settings due to its efficient formulation (cf.~\Cref{tab:image_wallclock_1par}). {For the high resolution experiments, we additionally benchmark against~\cite{yu2023diffusionamortized}, which is a more complex model that uses an additional latent diffusion model to aid training and sampling of \gls*{lebm}; despite its simplicity, \gls*{iplebm} approaches the performance of this stronger baseline while substantially outperforming \gls*{lebm}.} Furthermore, we show on the SVHN dataset that the performance of \gls*{iplebm} improves as we increase the number of posterior particles used in~\ref{tab:svhn_ablation}.
+These empirical trends are consistent with the qualitative prediction of our theory: increasing the number of posterior particles reduces the particle approximation error.
+Although the image experiments do not necessarily satisfy the strong log-concavity and smoothness assumptions (\Cref{ass:strong-convexity}-\ref{ass:bound-on-bias}) used to obtain the non-asymptotic bounds in~\Cref{sec:nonasymptotic}, this behaviour is still expected since the underlying particle system is designed to concentrate around maximisers of the marginal likelihood beyond the analysed setting.